This website uses cookies to ensure you get the best experience on our website. Learn More.

 • Color temperature: warm vs cool.
 Simply put, it refers to “warm” colors like red, orange, and yellow and combinations of these colors and their hues.
 Warm colors are typically associated with sunshine, energy, and heat.
 “Cool” colors presented by blue, green, and light purple, refer to freshness and chill.

-What is color psychology and why is it important in web design?
+What is color psychology in web design and why is it important

 Colors and feelings they evoke in people